-Citizens For Roosevelt Park is a diverse group dedicated to preserving the valued green and community-gathering space at the former Roosevelt school property in central Ames, Iowa.
+Citizens For Roosevelt Park successfully worked through 2012 and 2013 as a diverse group dedicated to preserving the valued green and community-gathering space at the former Roosevelt school property in central Ames, Iowa.

 For nearly 90 years, the grounds of the Roosevelt School have been a community gathering place in Ames.
 Nestled in a neighborhood of historic “character” homes, the approximately 3.5 acres have continued to serve as a vital and active hub since the closing of Roosevelt School in 2005.